SumoLogic/sumologic-solution-templates/atlassian-terraform/README.md

 # sumologic-atlassian-terraform

+The Sumo Logic Atlassian solution provides an established framework to simplify the monitoring and troubleshooting of your Atlassian systems.
-The Terraform script installs the Sumo Logic Atlassian Solution collection and Atlassian Applications in the Personal Folder of the Sumo Logic user whose access keys have been used.
-If you need additional copies of the Atlassian Applications within Sumo Logic, install the respective Atlassian Apps from the Sumo Logic App catalog.
+* This Terraform script installs the Sumo Logic Atlassian solution collection and Applications in the personal folder of the Sumo Logic user whose access keys have been used.
+* If you need additional copies of the Applications within Sumo Logic, install the respective Apps from the Sumo Logic App catalog.

+For more details, please look at [Sumo Logic Atlassian Solution Help Document](https://help.sumologic.com/Solutions/Atlassian_Solution).

 ## Getting Started